MicrosoftDocs/bot-docs/articles/make-bots-smarter.md

 # Include the following line commented out
 #ROBOTS: Index
 ---
-# Making your bot smarter
+# Make your bots smarter
 > [!WARNING]
 > This content is under development.